23.5.24

 3. A unit unable to retreat must take a step loss.
 A unit already reduced and must take a step loss or only has one step, is eliminated and removed from the game.
 Don't forget to change the "Morale Level" track. (see 4.1, 9.0, and 11.0)

 REMEMBER: There is no stacking (more than 1 unit in a hex) and assault is 1 unit attacking 1 unit.
+And attacking a reduced "pinned" unit is a sure way of deleting the game counter from the game.

 Artillery and Air Support Strikes: I forgot to say something about these rules.
 The most important item to remember is that "reduced units" cannot be eliminated by an Air Support Strike or Artillery Support Strike. (see 5.0 and 6.0)